 A permit is requried to hike on forest reserve trails.
 A professional guide may also be required, and is strongly recommended in any case.
 Both are easy to obtain for a small fee from the Forest & Lands Department at (758) 450-2231 or 450-2078, or by contacting the National Trust at (758) 450-5005.
 It is a punishable offense under the Forest Soil And Conservation Ordinance Act to attempt to access the forest reserve trails without a permit and, when required, a guide.

 A guide is required in the Edmund Forest Reserve.

 Note, if you plan to use a GPS device on St Lucia, the MAP DATUM is DOS 3 Lighthouse 1955 St Lucia.

-Overall, Fond Gens Libre Trail is the 3rd most popular hiking trail of all 6 hikes in St Lucia.
+Overall, Fond Gens Libre Trail is the 4th most popular hiking trail of all 6 hikes in St Lucia.
 Several of the better hiking trails are nearby Fond Gens Libre Trail including Des Cartiers Trail, Enbas Saut Falls Trail and Edmund Trail.